fabric8-quickstarts/spring-boot-ribbon/README.md

 # Spring-Boot Ribbon

-This example demonstrates how you can use Netflix Ribbonwith Spring Boot
+This example demonstrates how you can use Netflix [Ribbon](https://github.com/Netflix/ribbon) with Spring Boot

 ### Building